 Listen to our pre-recorded training on how to conduct your meeting with your member of Congress!

-A live webinar will take place Tuesday, February 19 at 3 p.m.
-EST to discuss the 2019 issues leading up to Advocate.
-Registration will open soon.
+A webinar was held on February 19 to discuss the 2019 issues leading up to Advocate.

 It's best to arrive Monday evening or Tuesday morning as activities to prepare you for a successful experience on the Hill begin at 1:30 p.m. on Tuesday, March 5 with Advocacy 101 for Newcomers.
 Following this introductory session, we'll continue with the Issues Briefing & Orientation and our keynote speakers.